SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

   function downloadTheme() {
     try {
       // TODOS (for the download theme function):
-      // * Create an "Additional Custom Variables" block for "any other variables that you frequently use throughout your app" at the top of the file.
-Define some starter font stacks underneath a "Typography" section in this block.
-      // * Make sure to include the utility classes at the bottom of the generated `theme.css` file.
       // * UPDATE: I don't need to convert hex to RGBa or vice versa because the color picker that I am using supports HEXa values.
 As I loop through the `value` object in the `theme`, convert hex values to RGB: hexToRgb("#fbafff"); This will preserve alpha values for things like fill colors in a line/area chart.
-      // * Convert the second value in each of the `theme.mainColors` and `theme.individualComponentVariables` array to a CSS variable reference value: `var(--css-variable-name)` console.log("downloadTheme");

-      // (1) Read the `themeFile` string.
-      // console.log("THEME FILE:", themeFile);

       let colorsAndSizesContent = [];

-      // (2) Create the variable blocks for selected colors and sizes. for (const prop in includedColorSets) {
+      // (1) Create the variable blocks for the selected colors and the size variables. for (const prop in includedColorSets) {
         // If "fpNonNeutralColors" has been selected to be included in the theme, then create a content array for this variable block. if (prop === "fpNonNeutralColors" && includedColorSets[prop]) {